UPPMAX/R-python-julia-matlab-HPC/docs/julia/introJulia.rst

 - Currently, using Julia for simple tasks (for instance, opening a file and writing text, plotting) is not as efficient as using Linux tools (AWK, GREP) or compiled languages (Fortran, C/C++, Rust)
 - Previous situation is more noticeable upon running simple tasks in parallel mode (MPI, Threads)
+- An initial code version can be fast (compared to base Python) with a code that is clear to novices and without spending a long time writing.
+However, if one needs to get a more optimized code, it would most likely increase its complexity (readability) and one would need to spend more time (learning,programming) as in the case of C/C++/Fortran.